 What are the risk factors for chronic myelomonocytic leukemia?

 A risk factor is anything that changes your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
 For example, exposing skin to strong sunlight is a risk factor for skin cancer.
-Smoking is a risk factor for cancer of the lung and many other cancers.
-But risk factors don’t tell us everything.
-People without any risk factors can still get the disease.
+Smoking is a risk factor for lung cancer and many other cancers.
+But people without any risk factors can still get the disease.
 And having a risk factor, or even several, does not mean that you will get the disease.
-Because chronic myelomonocytic leukemia (CMML) is rare, it has been hard to study.
-For a long time it was grouped with myelodysplastic syndrome.
+Because chronic myelomonocytic (MY-eh-loh-MAH-noh-SIH-tik) leukemia (CMML) is rare, it has been hard to study.
+For a long time it was grouped with myelodysplastic syndromes.
 As a result, only a few risk factors are known for this disease.

 The risk of CMML increases with age.
-This disease is rare in those younger than 40, with most cases found in people over 60.
+This disease is rare in those younger than 40, with most cases found in people 60 and older.

 Prior treatment with chemotherapy seems to increase the risk of CMML.
-The risk of CMML after cancer chemotherapy is not as high as the risk of other blood problems, such as myelodysplastic syndrome and acute myeloid leukemia.
+The risk of CMML after cancer chemotherapy, however, is not as high as the risk of other blood problems, such as myelodysplastic syndromes and acute myeloid leukemia.

 - What Is Leukemia - Chronic Myelomonocytic (CMML)?